Vyral/base-template/_posts/2019-02-12-we-hope-youve-enjoyed-our-video-series.md

 youtube_code: e1QrxW7WFIU
 ---

-{% include youtube.html %}Our video blog may be ending, but we aren’t going anywhere.
+{% include youtube.html %}

+Our video blog may be ending, but we aren’t going anywhere.

 My team and I have an important announcement: Today’s video message will be our last.